Chris on mountain with oxygen cylinder

 Your guide is your best friend on Kilimanjaro – there to believe in you, encourage you, monitor your health, and join in your selfies!

-Meet our lead guides, Chris and Robert
+Meet our Kilimanjaro directors, Chris and Robert

 There are no middle men at Follow Alice.
 We sell and run our own Kilimanjaro climbs.
 This means we have intimate knowledge of every aspect and detail that is needed for a successful trip, from planning to execution.